migtools/oadp-non-admin/docs/CONTRIBUTING.md

 DEV_IMG=<NAC_image>
 ```

+> **TODO:** If `OADP_NAMESPACE` is set to a value different than `openshift-adp`, you also need to change the value here https://github.com/migtools/oadp-non-admin/blob/master/internal/controller/nonadminbackup_controller.go#L51

 To create a non admin user to test NAC, check [non admin user documentation](non_admin_user.md).

 To uninstall the previously installed OADP operator in your cluster, run